ATTACH MASKING POLICY

 The name of the masking policy to attach.

-The name of the table to attach the masking policy to.
+The name of the relation to attach the masking policy to.

 The names of the columns that the masking policy will apply to.

 The name of the user to whom the masking policy will attach.
-You can't attach two policies to the same column/user pair.
+You can't attach two policies to the same combination of user and column or role and column.
 You can attach a policy to a user and another policy to the user's role.
 In this case, the policy with the higher priority applies.

 You can only set one of user_name, role_name, and PUBLIC in a single ATTACH MASKING POLICY command.